BloodRootX/HTB-Paperwork/README.md

 # 14. SSH as Archivist

-Using the corresponding private key:
+Using the corresponding private key on our kali terminal:

 ```bash
 ssh -i ~/paperwork_key archivist@10.129.106.36